FlipsideCrypto/ethereum-models/models/doc_descriptions/fsc_evm/complete_general.md

 {% docs evm_column_deprecation_notice %}

 This column is being deprecated for standardization purposes.
+Please update your queries by February 3, 2025.

 {% enddocs %}

 {% docs evm_table_deprecation_notice %}

 This table is being deprecated for standardization purposes.
+Please update your queries by February 3, 2025.

 {% enddocs %}